raghebbenhamouda/AWS-Certified-Developer---Associate/README.md

 ## Docker in Elastic Beanstalk

 - Single Docker
-    - Provide `dockerfile` or `Dockerrun.aws.json v1` that specifies where a pre-built image is
+    - Provide `dockerfile` or `Dockerrun.aws.json v1` that specifies where a pre-built image is(Exp: ECS task definition)
-    - Single Docker application does not use ECS but only Docker on an EC2 instance
+    - Single Docker application **does not use ECS but only Docker on an EC2 instance**
 - Multi Docker
     - Leverages ECS to run multiple container on various EC2 instances
     - Automatically provisions ECS Cluster, EC2 instances, Load Balancer and task execution